nicksunsky/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9-divide_and_rule prints the result of POWER didvide by DIVIDE , both of which are environmnt variables 10-love_exponent_breath displays the result of BREATH to the power LOV power BREATH 11-binary_to_decimal converts a number from base 2 to base 10
+9-divide_and_rule prints the result of POWER didvide by DIVIDE , both of which are environmnt variables 10-love_exponent_breath displays the result of BREATH to the power LOV power BREATH 11-binary_to_decimal converts a number from base 2 to base 10 12-combinations prints all combinations of two letters except oo